Engee documentation

 Out[0]:

-You can specify your own colour and graph style for each transient by changing the parameters linestyle and color.
+You can set your own color and graph style for each transition process by changing the parameters. linestyle and color.